-- 1) 100-metre wellhead protection area - 2) Most vulnerable parts of two-year time-of-travel area - 3) In the case of dense non-aqueous phase liquids, within the five-year time-of-travel area.
+- 1) 100-metre wellhead protection area - 2) Most vulnerable parts of two-year time-of-travel - 3) In the case of chemicals known as dense non-aqueous phase liquids, within the five-year time-of-travel area.

-For copies of the plans, visit the local website at sourcewaterinfo.on.ca or visit the Maitland Valley or Ausable Bayfield source protection authority offices during business hours.
+For copies of the plans, visit the local website at sourcewaterinfo.on.ca, contact us, or visit the Maitland Valley or Ausable Bayfield source protection authority offices during business hours.